salliav/school-projects/README.md

 GUI project coded with C++.
 A Numbertile game.
 Files mainwindow.hh and mainwindow.cpp coded by me.
 Course: Programming 2

 File bmsava/prg2
 Practised use of stl algorithms and pointers.
 Represents the data structure of a railway system.
 File datastructures.cc coded by me.
+Course: Data structures and algorithms